yuki-kimoto/gitprep/README.md

 ## Support

-You can ask questions about usage of GitPrep.
+You can ask questions about usage of GitPrep at Google GitPrep Group.

 * [Google GitPrep Group](https://groups.google.com/forum/#!forum/gitprep)